Hotels and Guesthouses in Tibet: What to Expect

 You can get hot water for tea or instant noodles.
 We suggest bringing your snacks.
 Prior to 2017, there were restaurants working in each guesthouse, where you could order a hot meal.
 No menus, you could just walk into the kitchen and point to what you want to have in your meal.
-As on 2017, there were no restaurants.
-It is difficult to say how guesthouses will operate in 2018.
-We will update the description as soon as the season begins and we hear the news.
+Still, there are no restaurants in these guesthouses.

 There is a hot spring near guesthouses, where you can walk in the afternoon.
 There are individual baths that filled up with hot spring water (very hot) and locker rooms.

 Hotel in Tsedang